Friday, December 14, 2012

 A question which would come up again in discoveries related to later dynasties.
 I found very interesting the observation of sealed old kingdom royal sarcophagi which when opened were empty including the sarcophagus of King Khufu's mother Hetepheres as well as the sarcophagus found by Zacharia Gnomein in the burial chamber of King Sekhemket at Saqqara.

 The author retells the story of the tales told by King Khufu's three sons including the magician who folds the royal lake so that a bauble of one of kindly King Sneferu's court ladies may be retrieved.
 These tales also introduce the first three kings of dynasty 5 as the sons of the sun God Re.

-The author tells her tale through well known discoveries leading up through the fall of the Old kingdom and on into the 1rst Intermediate period to the kings of the Middle kingdom.
+The author tells her tale through well known discoveries leading up through the fall of the Old Kingdom and on into the First Intermediate period to the kings of the Middle Kingdom.
 You may have noticed I have said nothing about the pictures as there is a section of coloured pictures though nothing particularly unusual.

 The standard fair in front of me may have been neutralized by the revisions of the authors original work.
 Often the mistakes in an old book are part of its charm, the reader realizes there have been a few new discoveries since it's first publication.

 In chapter 5 we find a more lively presentation on the reign of Hatshepsut and Thutmosis III.
 Ms. Mertz deals well with the questions which surround the female King Hatshepsut including succession and erasure of her memory by her stepson Thutmosis III.